My Side of the Mountain: Plot summary

 One day, Sam returns home and finds a man there.
 Believing the man is a criminal, he nicknames him "Bando" (an alternative version of "bandit").
 The man is actually a professor of English literature and is lost.
 Bando spends 10 days with Sam building a raft, fishing, teaching him how to make jam, and showing him how to make a whistle out of a willow branch.
-Sam agrees to come to town at Christmas to visit Bando.
+Bando makes plans to return at Christmas.

 Sam makes a clay fireplace to keep his home warm.
-Sam steals two more dead deer from local hunters to make more clothes, begins rapidly storing as many fruits and nuts as he can, and builds his fireplace.
-Sam almost dies after he insulates his home too well, trapping carbon dioxide inside.
-Sick with carbon dioxide poisoning, Sam barely gets out alive.
+He steals two more dead deer from local hunters to make more clothes, and begins rapidly storing as many fruits and nuts as he can.
+He almost dies after he insulates his home too well, trapping carbon monoxide inside.
+Sick with carbon monoxide poisoning, Sam barely gets out alive.
 Sam returns to town just before Christmas.
 He meets Tom Sidler, a teenager who ridicules his appearance.
-Sam spends the night with Bando, who shows him the many newspaper articles about the "wild boy" living in the forest.
-Sam returns home and is surprised on Christmas Day by the arrival of his father.
+Bando returns, bringing many newspaper articles about the "wild boy" living in the forest.
+Sam is surprised on Christmas Day by the arrival of his father.
 They are overjoyed to see one another again.
 Sam learns how animals behave in winter, even during blizzards.
 He overcomes a vitamin deficiency by eating the right foods.

 In the spring, Matt Spell, a local teenager who wants to be a reporter, arrives at Sam's treehouse home.
 Sam doesn't want to be interviewed, but offers Matt a deal: Matt can come live with him for a week if Matt will not reveal his location.
 Matt agrees.
 A few weeks later, Bando visits Sam and they build a guest house.
 Matt spends a week with Sam, and at the end tells Sam he broke his promise.
 A short time later, Tom Sidler visits the farm and Sam realizes he is desperate for human companionship.

-When Bando returns to check on Sam, Sam says he intends to return to New York City to visit his family.
-In June, Sam is surprised to find his family at the farm.
-His father announces that the family is moving to the farm.
+In June, Sam is surprised to find his family has come to the Gribley land.
+His father announces that the family is moving there.
 Sam is happy at first, then also upset because it means the end of his self-sufficiency.
 As the novel ends, Sam concludes that life is about balancing his desire to live off the land with his desire to be with the people he loves.